-Public share offering
+Public share offering is concluded

 Borregaard, Hatteland and the EIC Fund to invest up to NOK 427 million